In this guide you’ll find answers to the following questions:

 How do I check if my meter is faulty?

 Can I be overcharged on a fixed-rate plan?

-It’s normal for your energy bill to be different from one month to the next – it’s usually higher during the winter months when your heating is on more often and reduced daylight hours see your lights come on earlier during the day.
+It’s normal for your energy bill to be different from one month to the next – it’s usually higher during the winter months when your heating is on more often and your lights come on earlier during the day.

-If you’ve noticed your consumption is greater than normal, even taking the time of year into account, consider the following common reasons for increased energy bills:
+If you’ve noticed your consumption is higher than normal, even taking the time of year into account, consider the following common reasons for increased energy bills: